HappyStephanie/NYU.OpenData/README.md

 Author: Tong Shen

 ### Repository Overview
 This repository documents my responses to the assignments for the STAT 5255 class (Introduction to Data Science).
-Among the nine main assignments, the first two focused on GitHub setup and thus do not contain recorded responses.
+Among the eight main assignments, the first two focused on GitHub setup and thus do not contain recorded responses.
 The final assignment is the mid-term team project, in which my teammate answered the first two questions (cleaning and describing the data), while I answered the last two (exloring the data).

 ### Prompts for the nine assignments